New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 The good news: You can hijack this system.
 Build the right cues, repeat the behavior consistently for 5-8 weeks, and your brain will automate it.
 No willpower required—it just happens.

-This article is a practical guide to habit formation based on basal ganglia function.
+This is a practical guide to habit formation based on basal ganglia function.
 Not resolutions.
 Not motivation.
 Neuroplasticity-based behavior change.

 The 5-Week Protocol: Why This Timeline?